Miaterio/Passion-bot-2/.qoder/repowiki/en/content/Core Architecture/Theme and Viewport Integration.md

 ## Theme and Viewport Integration Overview
 The integration system ensures that the Mini App's user interface reflects the current Telegram theme (light/dark) and respects device-specific safe areas (such as notches or rounded corners).
 This is achieved by synchronizing Telegram's runtime parameters with CSS variables, which are then used throughout the component styles.

 The initialization process has been updated to use the @tma.js/sdk v3.x pattern with individual component mounting.
-The new TMAInitializer component orchestrates the mounting of key SDK components, including theme and viewport handlers.
+The new initialization approach separates the mounting of key SDK components, including theme and viewport handlers.
 Components are mounted individually using their mount() methods, with special attention to viewport.mount() which requires timeout protection due to known issues on macOS Telegram.

 ```mermaid
 flowchart TD